fgfl/scheduler/README.md

 This single page application lets users schedule, edit, or delete interviews.
 The application makes requests to a server to store the interviews.
 It supports multiple concurrent users through the use of web sockets.

+## Hosted Example

+You can run this app on the following netlify link: https://react-interview-scheduler.netlify.com/

 ## Setup

 Install dependencies with `npm install`.